elcomtik/ansible-exabgp/README.md

 This update switches from using `pip` to an included RPM package installed with `yum` for RedHat and derivatives.

-On Ubuntu (Xenial), this role will install `pip` if it is missing, and uses `pip` do the installation.
+On Ubuntu (Xenial), this role already used `apt`, and may install `pip` if it is missing and if needed.

 Role Variables
 --------------